gdivanov/NYC-Housing/README.md

 ## III) Data Visualization

-We want to make use of a number of various plots to inspect the distributions
+We want to make use of a number of various plots to inspect the distributions between features in our data set.

+Some of the more interesting plots we want to use are histograms, scatterplots, boxplots, and density plots.
+To be able to get an understanding of how the raw data vs the cleaned data looks, I've plotted 'before and after pictures' for educational and entertainment purposes.
+Since the code written for both plots is the same I will refrain from writing it twice but show the raw version first and cleaned version second.

 ```
 #Plot SALE PRICE Histogram for total range